The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Mass spectrometry using electrodynamic traps

 \section{Mass spectrometry using electrodynamic traps}

-Electrodynamic traps have proven to be versatile tools to perform chemical characterization of microparticles \cite{Huang97, Jones97, Song06}.
-A 3D Paul trap can be used to perform both microparticle or even molecule levitation and mass analysis \cite{Jons97}.
-Chemical characterization is then achieved by employing optical methods such as absorption, fluorescence, and Raman spectroscopy \cite{Dem15}.
-After investigation by means of optical methods the microparticle is analyzed using mass spectrometry.
-Current methods for ion generation include laser ablation, desorption or photoionization.
+Electrodynamic traps are clever tools, able to perform chemical characterization of microparticles \cite{Huang97, Jones97, Song06}.
+A 3D Paul trap can be used to perform both microparticle or even molecule levitation along with mass analysis \cite{Jons97}.
+Chemical characterization is then achieved by employing optical methods such as absorption, fluorescence and Raman spectroscopy \cite{Dem15}.
+After investigation by means of optical methods, the microparticle is analyzed using mass spectrometry.
+Current techniques for ion generation include laser ablation, desorption, or photoionization.